pjc-codes/cows-and-bulls-game/README.md

 # Cows and Bulls Game

-* A simple python code for the cows and bulls guessing game (takes into account repeated digits).
+* Python codes for the cows and bulls guessing game

+  1. includes a code for the game in which the digits are unique and non-repeating (the more straightforward logic)
+  2. includes a code for the game in which the digits can be unique or repeating (the more tricky logic)

 * The objective is to guess a randomly generated 4 digit number based on feedback received for guesses.